fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 38)
 Title : Should show a balance when selecting the account Individual Checking

+Pre-condition:

+1)Exists a user
+2)Exists an Individual Checking

 Description: We sign in to the account and then go to the deposit form and select the Individual Checking account.